-Presentation of research findings is easy to understand and is shared with others including the community in focus.
+Presentation of research findings is easy to understand and is shared with others including the priority community.

-Planning and execution activities Notes Co-interpret study findings with collaborators before they are finalized and shared.
-Share findings in accessible ways with the community in focus.
+Planning and execution activities Notes Co-interpret study findings with stakeholders before they are finalized and shared.
+Share findings in accessible ways with the priority community.
 Include key takeaways from Phase 2 and ways that you will use the findings to refine the solution.

-Organizations and research partners should collaborate and partner with community members to plan and execute all activities.
+Organizations and research partners should collaborate and partner with stakeholders from the priority community to plan and execute all activities.

-- 1. How can you engage the community in focus in co-interpreting findings and determining next steps? - 2.
-Are there differences between your interpretation of key findings and collaborators' interpretations? - 3.
-How can you share findings that are actionable, easy to understand, and relevant for the community in focus?
+- 1. How can you engage the priority community in co-interpreting findings and determining next steps? - 2.
+Are there differences between your interpretation of key findings and stakeholders' interpretations? - 3.
+How can you share findings that are actionable, easy to understand, and relevant for the priority community?